Dakota College at Bottineau: History

-DCB was founded in 1906 as the North Dakota State School of Forestry.
-In 1968 the school then was affiliated with North Dakota State University and changed its name to North Dakota State University-Bottineau Branch.
-In 1996 the school became affiliated with Minot State University, becoming Minot State University-Bottineau Campus.
+DCB was founded in 1906 as the North Dakota State School of Forestry in Old Main, the campus' first and then-only building.
+In 1968, the school became affiliated with North Dakota State University and changed its name to North Dakota State University-Bottineau Branch.
+In 1996, the school became affiliated with Minot State University, becoming Minot State University-Bottineau Campus.
 It received its present name on August 1, 2009.

 Admission

-DCB is an open enrollment campus to high school and GED graduates.
+DCB is an open-enrollment campus for high school and GED graduates.

 Athletics

 DCB's varsity athletic teams compete as the Lumberjacks (men's teams) and Ladyjacks (women's teams).
 DCB is part of the Mon-Dak Conference as part of the NJCAA.
 DCB athletic teams include Men's Baseball, Men's Basketball, Men's Ice Hockey, Women's Basketball, Women's Ice Hockey, Women's Fast-Pitch Softball and Women's Volleyball.
-The Dakota College at Bottineau Lumberjacks Ice Hockey men's ice hockey team has won the NJCAA National Championship 10 times.
+The Dakota College at Bottineau Lumberjacks men's ice hockey team has won the NJCAA national championship 10 times.